Overview Dispute Resolution

 The latest amendment of the VIAC Arbitration and Mediation Rules in 2018 (“VIAC Rules”) was triggered by the change that extended VIAC jurisdiction to encompass domestic arbitration and mediation.

-Construction arbitration continues to grow in Austria in view of the number of relevant international players.
-Technical complexities of infrastructure projects, and disputes arising from them have led to an increase in the number of Austrian-resolved disputes.
-The use of escalation clauses providing for negotiations, mediation and adjudication is standard.
+Construction arbitration continues to grow in Austria in view of the number of relevant interna-tional players and the technical complexities of large infrastructure projects.
+The use of escala-tion clauses providing for negotiations, mediation and adjudication is standard.
+The recent amendment of the VIAC Rules allowing the administration of domestic disputes has also sparked the interest of construction companies for arbitration in connection with domestic projects.